+Thomas, M., Reinders, H. & Gelan, A. (2017).
+Learning Analytics in Online Language Learning: Challenges and Future Directions.
+In: Hyland, K. & Wong, L. (Eds.), Faces of English.
+New York: Routledge.

 Learning Analytics in Online Language Learning: Challenges and Future Directions

+Michael Thomas, Hayo Reinders and Anouk Gelan

 Introduction

 Over the last two decades universities have steadily increased investment in digital technologies and online learning in the belief that they will enhance learning and the student experience.
 The increased focus on online learning has led to the integration of digital technologies and platforms that have transformed the way language learners and teachers interact (Fisher, 2012).
-“The measurement, collection, analysis, and reporting of data about learners and their contexts for purposes of understanding and optimising learning and the environment in which it occurs”.its use and influence in language learning and teaching have thus far been minimal.
+This integration has also enabled the development of the field of learning analytics (LA), or “The measurement, collection, analysis, and reporting of data about learners and their contexts for purposes of understanding and optimising learning and the environment in which it occurs” (Siemens & Long, 2011, para 14).
+Despite the promise of LA (Dychoff, Zielke, Bültmann, Chatti & Schroeder, 2012), its use and influence in language learning and teaching have thus far been minimal.
 In seeking to address the challenges and future potential of learning analytics this chapter examines some of the key questions raised by the research literature that will influence language education over the next decade and investigates what kind of data can be used to inform effective decision-making in online language learning contexts and how it can be visualised.

 The second half of the chapter turns to consider preliminary data arising from the needs analysis phase of the VITAL Project (Visualisation Tools and Analytics to Monitor Online Language Learning and Teaching), a two-year EU-funded project that specifically addresses the gap in the research literature on analytics in language learning and teaching.
 VITAL aims to help teachers, students and course designers to understand language learners’ engagement by tracking their digital footprints and answering such research questions as: Does the online student activity indicate whether the student is learning successfully?
 How can student engagement be measured?
 Is it possible to predict how well students are going to do without focusing exclusively on their summative grades?
 What are the correlations between course design, tool usage, and student performance?
-By exploring the role that language learning can play in this respect, this chapter responds to the call made by Dawson, Gasevic and Mirriahi (2015), that in order to develop the field of further, it is necessary to “provide opportunities to bring in new voices from diverse disciplines into dialogue and experiment with alternate approaches that challenge the security of our often tightly held beliefs” (p.
+By exploring the role that language learning can play in this respect, this chapter responds to the call made by Dawson, Gasevic and Mirriahi (2015), that in order to develop the field of LA further, it is necessary to “provide opportunities to bring in new voices from diverse disciplines into dialogue and experiment with alternate approaches that challenge the security of our often tightly held beliefs” (p.
 2).
 Before examining preliminary data from the VITAL project, the first section of the chapter considers developments in the wider context of education.

+The emergence of learning analytics

 The increased use of digital technologies in language learning has been a steady trend over the last two decades.
 According to meta-analyses of research on computer-assisted language learning (CALL), a small but significant correlation between the use of technology and second language acquisition is evident (Plonsky & Ziegler, 2016).
-While this is generally accepted by CALL researchers, not much is known about how language learners spend their time, utilise resources and learning materials and interact in online environments (Youngs, Moss-Horwitz & Synder, 2015).
+While this is generally accepted by CALL researchers, not much is known about how language learners spend their time, utilise resources and learning materials and interact in online environments (Youngs, Moss-Horwitz & Synder, 2015); in other words, we cannot yet explain the reasons for this correlation.